 - Most of their wealth is in their properties

 - This leads to the classic "House Rich, Cash Poor" dilemma.

-So, what is the smartest way for you to diversify your Tulsa real estate investments while maximizing gain?
+So, what is the smartest way for you to diversify your DFW real estate investments while maximizing gain?
 An UPREIT, of course!
 An UPREIT, or Umbrella Partnership Real Estate Investment Trust, is an excellent way to diversify your real estate business without purchasing new properties outright.

 How Does an UPREIT Work?

 An Umbrella Partnership Real Estate Investment Trust (UPREIT) benefits your portfolio by helping you transition your local assets into a tiered ownership structure of holdings diversified by geography and type.